Can Babies Eat Jello?

 Pasta

 Pasta is a good complex carbohydrate providing energy and satiety to your baby.
-It’s made of whole-grain food and can be served a little overcooked.
-It’s easy to digest and can be seasoned with various condiments your baby enjoys.
+It’s low in fat, simple to digest, and adaptable to your infant’s favorite seasonings.

 Fish